 C402.5.3 Building thermal envelope testing.
 The building thermal envelope shall be tested in accordance with ASTM E779, ANSI/RESNET/ICC 380, ASTM E3158 or ASTM E1827 or an equivalent method approved by the code official.
-The measured air leakage shall not exceed 0.25 cfm/ft2 (2.0 L/s x m2) of the building thermal envelope area at a pressure differential of 0.3 inch water gauge (75 Pa).
+The measured air leakage shall not exceed 0.25 cfm/ft2 (1.27 L/s x m2) of the building thermal envelope area at a pressure differential of 0.3 inch water gauge (75 Pa).
 Alternatively, portions of the building shall be tested and the measured air leakages shall be area weighted by the surface areas of the building envelope in each portion.
 The weighted average test results shall not exceed the whole building leakage limit.
 In the alternative approach, the following portions of the building shall be tested:

-- The entire envelope area of all stories that have any spaces directly under a roof. - The entire envelope area of all stories that have a building entrance, exposed floor, or loading dock, or are below grade.
+- 1. The entire envelope area of all stories that have any spaces directly under a roof. - 2.
+The entire envelope area of all stories that have a building entrance, exposed floor, or loading dock, or are below grade. - 3.
+Representative above-grade sections of the building totaling at least 25 percent of the wall area enclosing the remaining conditioned space.